Neurodevelopmental Pathway Bassetlaw (NPB)

 General Development Assessment

-After the school completes the referral process, the child will be referred to the community paediatrician who will complete a general development assessment.
+After the school completes the referral process, your child or young person will be referred to the community paediatrician who will complete a general development assessment.

 Please note - inappropriate or incomplete referrals or those lacking evidence of pre-referral support and intervention, may be declined.

-After completing the general developmental assessment, the paediatrician will decide which steps the child should take next.
+After completing the general developmental assessment, the paediatrician will decide which steps should be taken next to support your child or young person.

 ADHD (Attention Deficit Hyperactivity Disorder) Pathway

-• If the child is diagnosed with ADHD, he/she will be offered follow up appointment with his referring community paediatrician for consideration of medication.
+- If your child or young person is diagnosed with ADHD, he/she will be offered follow up appointment with his referring community paediatrician for consideration of medication.
 They will have a regular review, generally every 6 months.

-• If the child need to continue ADHD medication into their adulthood, they will be transitioned to Adult ADHD service at the age of 18.
+- If your child or young person needs to continue ADHD medication into their adulthood, they will be transitioned to Adult ADHD service at the age of 18.

-• In addition to medication, children with ADHD will need to access help and support through school and community-based services.
+- In addition to medication, children and young people with ADHD will need to access help and support through school and community-based services.

 Autism Pathway

-• Should the community paediatrician doing general development assessment suspect Autism, he / she will refer to multidisciplinary autism assessment team.
+- Should the community paediatrician undertaking the general development assessment suspect Autism, he / she will refer to multidisciplinary autism assessment team.

-• If the child is accepted for Autism assessment, he / she will go on waiting list and family will be offered appointment in due course of time.
+- If your child or young person is accepted for Autism assessment, he / she will go on waiting list and family will be offered appointment in due course of time.

-• If the child receives an Autism diagnosis, family and school will receive feedback and detailed report containing information on help and support.
-The child will be discharged.
+- If your child or young person receives an autism diagnosis, family and school will receive feedback and detailed report containing information on help and support.
+The child or young person will be discharged.

 A Place to Call Our Own (APTCOO)